 What's new is the addition of one word: "clearly."

 Now?
-If it's not clearly legal, it could be called fault.
-This matters because plenty of players are already skirting the rules with sidearm serves or paddle positions that are tough to call.
+If it's not clearly legal, it could be called a fault.
+This pickleball rule change matters because plenty of players are already skirting the rules with sidearm serves or paddle positions that are tough to call.

 In rec play, enforcement will probably remain loose.
 But in tournaments, expect refs to crack down on serves that don't obviously meet all three requirements.